 Role* The role needed to fill the position.
 Click the Role icon to specify a role.

 Other columns displayed by default and required are respectively controlled by the STAFFING_PROFILE_DEFAULT_COLUMN and STAFFING_PROFILE_REQUIRED_COLUMNS parameters.
-You can also add columns as described in Add and remove columns on Staffing Profile page.
+You can also add columns you want to display.
+For details, see Select columns on Staffing Profile page.

 Create the forecast demand of the position.

 For details of creating position's forecast demand, see Configure Gantt chart on Staffing Profile page.

 - In the right-corner of the position list, click .
 The position is added.